Preprocessing cycle#

 When you run survey, you can indicate which representation you want.
 If you don’t specify a -t argument to the survey program, it will by default create a preprocessing script using a points representation for nodes.
 However, it is not difficult to change the script to use shapes instead if you change your mind.

-For more information on the points and shapes representation of nodes, see Geospatial visualization.
+For more information on the points and shapes representation of nodes, see Geospatial.